rhcompbuilds/CIMilestone2/README.md

 I also asked several peers to test the game for me.
 I have summurised the responses and added my solutions.

 ### Peer reviews
--  #### Issue - "I don't have any time to prepare before a level starts, or I lose a life.
+-  #### Issue - "I don't have any time to prepare before a level starts, or I lose a life."
   - #### I have added a 3 second countdown timer and a pause function to allow for breaks and time to prepare.
 - #### Issue - "The background is too distracting from the game"
   - #### I changed the background to the Radial Gradient design it is now.